POORT8/Poort8.Dataspace.NoodleBar/Poort8.Dataspace.Wiki/architecture.md

     - Web app for managing the Organization Register and Authorization Register.
     - IAA of the app?
     - Use of Keyper?
+    - The Core manager also hosts a 'overview page' of available data sources and apps.

 ---